VivekPRajeev/ipwbpncs/README.md

 ## Future Features that can be added

 1. Add a depth limit to the replies so that beyond max limit comments will not be nested.
 (Add the MAX_LIMIT in an env as well)
+2. restrict the initial seeding of the db to only run in development using env
-2. show the first reply for a comment and hide the rest untill user clicks on show all comments
+3. show the first reply for a comment and hide the rest untill user clicks on show all comments
-3. Load only few comments initially and load more when user clicks on load more
+4. Load only few comments initially and load more when user clicks on load more
-4. sort comments by ascending and decending order - button to choose how to sort
+5. sort comments by ascending and decending order - button to choose how to sort
-5. view all of current users comments
+6. view all of current users comments
-6. sync local db with an online DB
+7. sync local db with an online DB
-7. Auth for users
+8. Auth for users
-8. Additional Pages for more products
+9. Additional Pages for more products
-9. custom User profile picture
+10. custom User profile picture
-10. Additional comment actions like upvoting , downvoating and sharing
+11. Additional comment actions like upvoting , downvoating and sharing
-11. Pin comment to top
+12. Pin comment to top
-12. Search comments
+13. Search comments

 ## Design Choices

 1. I mainly used forums like Reddit as a base reference for the comment UI
-2. Tailwind was used as it facilitates the creation of responsive and elegant components out of the box.
+2. Tailwind CSS was used, as it facilitates the creation of responsive and elegant components out of the box.
 3. RxDb with Dexie was chosen as It allows easy management of the local DB while also allows for multi tab concurency without much effort
 4. Decided on soft-delete of records rather than hard delete
 5. Decided to maintain comments with generic deleted comment message if the comment is deleted and had child comments, This method was chosen as it preserves the thread and other users comments .
 Otherwise, all child comments would have to be removed (Which if they are not from same user is not a good approach) or the replies would go to the first level since the parent comment isnt avaialble, which would lead to difficulty interpreting the contents of the thread as a whole.